Cubs vs. Pirates Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Marcus Stroman (7-4) will take the mound for the Cubs, his 15th start of the season.
+- Drew Smyly (6-4) will take the mound for the Cubs, his 15th start of the season.

-- Stroman has five starts in a row of five innings or more.
+- Smyly will look to finish five or more innings for the fourth start in a row.

-- He has finished five appearances without allowing an earned run in 14 chances this season.
+- He has one appearance this season with zero earned runs allowed out of his 14 chances this season.

 |Opponent